Messi vs Mbappe sees immoral World Cup set for an immortal conclusion

 The hope is that at the very least means an open and attacking game, especially as both teams are so front-loaded in terms of talent.
 It might also mean the first goal is even more influential than usual.
 Whoever concedes it will need to come out, potentially creating that space for Messi and Mbappe.

 Even if they are still crowded out, then, there’s the ascendant Julian Alvarez as well as the resurgent Antoine Griezmann and the ongoing redemption of Ousmane Dembele.
+Will the injured Karim Benzema be brought back?
 Olivier Giroud may not win headers so easily against this aggressive Argentine defence, however, even if he is that bit taller.
 The Dutch had to go under their centre-halves to score their crucial second goal.
 Argentina still went through.

 This points to how France do have more angles of attack, and are probably the better team.
 That doesn’t mean they have the better chance.